floe/surfacecast/README.md

  * start the browser client:
    * with Chrome or Firefox, go to `https://${SERVER_HOST}:8080/stream.html`
    * allow access to camera/microphone
-   * you should then see your own webcam stream and a pink surface with a bouncing ball after a few seconds, and hear a pilot tone
+   * you should then see your own webcam stream and a black canvas after a few seconds
-   * try doodling on the pink surface (left mouse button draws, right button erases)
+   * try doodling on the black canvas (left mouse button draws, right button erases)
  * start the interactive surface:
    * setup and calibrate [SurfaceCast](https://github.com/floe/surfacecast) to stream the surface on virtual camera `/dev/video20` (see Usage - Example 2)
    * run the Python client: `./webrtc_client.py -t ${SERVER_HOST} -s /dev/video20 -f /dev/video0` (or whatever device your plain webcam is)